 When we talk about 'smart transportation,' it is more than moving cargo from A to B. Digitization within transport and logistics means seamless service to our customers, visibility in the supply chain, and driving a more efficient business.

 As a part of logistics flow, freight management covers the whole supply chain process from warehousing to inventory management and client network collaboration.
-But what specific operations are freight management made up of?
+But what is freight management system and which operations does it handle?
 Here are some of them:

 - Carrier selection.
 If you work with a third-party carrier, you need to choose the best deals in terms of rates, terms, and expectations.